 The Logic tool allows you to produce inspection results by creating a function block diagram.
-Function block diagrams are standardized in IEC EN 61131-3.

 4.3.24 Results

 By default, the overall Result of the Logic tool is a combination of the results of all tools in the pipeline.
 Only when all tools return Ok (or logic 1), the result of the Logic tool itself - that is the result of the overall inspection - is Ok.